opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 3       The second point that concerned me was that the sentence of imprisonment that had been meted out in this case appeared to fall at, if not beyond, the high end of the range of sentences that had been imposed in previous cases involving comparable amounts of smuggled tobacco products.

-4       The final thing that concerned me was that certain key paragraphs ([18]–[20]) of the District Judge’s decision (see _Public Prosecutor v Yap Ah Lai_ [2013] SGDC 383, hereinafter referred to as “the GD”) in which he had set out his reasons for the sentences he imposed were identical to three paragraphs of another decision issued by the same District Judge at about the same time: see [18]– [20] of _PP v Kesavan V Matamuthu_ [2013] SGDC 403 (“ _Kesavan_ ”). _Kesavan_ is a case in which a cigarette smuggler had imported 182.04kg of cigarettes from Malaysia by transporting the cigarettes in a bus; he was similarly sentenced to a total of 24 months’ imprisonment.
+4       The final thing that concerned me was that certain key paragraphs ([18]–[20]) of the District Judge’s decision (see _Public Prosecutor v Yap Ah Lai_ <span class="citation">[2013] SGDC 383</span>, hereinafter referred to as “the GD”) in which he had set out his reasons for the sentences he imposed were identical to three paragraphs of another decision issued by the same District Judge at about the same time: see [18]– [20] of _PP v Kesavan V Matamuthu_ <span class="citation">[2013] SGDC 403</span> (“ _Kesavan_ ”). _Kesavan_ is a case in which a cigarette smuggler had imported 182.04kg of cigarettes from Malaysia by transporting the cigarettes in a bus; he was similarly sentenced to a total of 24 months’ imprisonment.
 It was one of the

 authorities cited to me by the DPP in support of the District Judge’s decision in this case.
 While there were some similarities between the cases, there were enough differences so that it seemed plausible that, at least as a matter of first impression, they might call for differentiated approaches.